 We do this because we believe a skateboard company should make decks that stand apart from the brand next to them, beyond just a variance in the graphic or logo on the bottom.
 We believe a skateboard company should care about how a board rides, and should take the time to ensure that each of their shapes is just right.
 We believe graphics should have some meaning and be authentic.
 Your skateboard should make you feel something when you look at.
 It should be hard to walk past it without sneaking a glance.
+It should bewitch you.

 We believe a skateboard team should not be a collection of the skateboarders who are statistically or technically the best, but a family of individuals that get you excited to ride your skateboard.
-Our team has (clearly) not been assembled based on whom the media wants to promote, or whom we could pay for.
+Our team has not been assembled based on whom the media wants to promote, or whom we could pay for.
 They ride for us because they want to, and because they each have that very, very special something that makes you want to get on your board when you see them skate.